opiter09/Fossil-Fighters-Randomizer/README.md

 # Fossil-Fighters-Randomizer
-A digsite and starter randomizer for FF1
+This is a digsite and starter randomizer for FF1.